19 June, 2017

 Take Five Italian Minutes (Cinque Minuti) For Five Favorites

 Oh, so you thought this post would include five favorite Italian recipes?
 No, not this time.
 This is the new format for the monthly five food, drink, or life favorites I’m sharing with you.
 Thank you to all who chimed in last month to help name this featured recurring blog.
 It’s fun collecting a few favorites over the month so hope you enjoy them as much as I do.
-Five Favorites posts about the middle of each month.
+Five Favorites posts once a month.
 If you missed the previous monthly five favorites, check the end of this post for links.

 Okay, so I’ll admit it.
 I google a fair amount.
 It’s just so easy to find an answer to something quickly by googling the question.
 In the olden days, people looked things up in encyclopedias.
 Imagine being faced with opening an encyclopedia today and trying to find an answer to something you have a question about.
 Yikes!